fishcus/KAP-manual/en/installation/config/configuration.en.md

 * **kylin.query.pushdown.permissive-enabled**

   This property specifies whether permissive mode is enabled.
 The default value is false.
 If this setting is set to true, pushdown engine will execute queries that were parsed failed in Calcite Parser.
+Also, you can query tables that are not loaded into Kyligence Enterprise.

 * **kylin.query.max-result-rows**